-Investments held by the Plan are reported at fair value, except for fully benefit-responsive contracts, which are reported at contract value.
-Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction.
+Investments held by the Plan are reported at fair value, except for the fully benefit-responsive contract associated with the Stable Value Fund, which is reported at contract value.
+Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants at the measurement date.
 Contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.